FireFistisDead/SmartPay/replit.md

 # Overview

-This is a modern React web application for a decentralized freelance work platform that automates milestone-based payments using blockchain smart contracts.
+This is SmartyPay, a modern React web application for a decentralized freelance work platform that automates milestone-based payments using blockchain smart contracts.
 The platform connects clients and freelancers through a trustless system that handles escrow payments, project milestones, and automated fund releases using blockchain technology.

 The application features a futuristic design with blockchain-inspired visuals, glassmorphism effects, and animated user interfaces.
 It showcases the platform's key benefits including automated payments, dispute resolution, and decentralized trust mechanisms through an engaging marketing website.